aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 php -r "phpinfo();"
 ```

-Run the following to list the installed PHP extensions for the active PHP version:
+Run the following, to list the installed PHP extensions for the active PHP version:

 ```bash
 php -m
 ```

-### Getting the configuration file locations
+### Getting the PHP configuration file locations

 Get information on PHP configuration file directories for the active version of PHP.